Roger Grimau: Spain national team

 Grimau has also been a member of the Spain national basketball team.
 He won the gold medal at the 2001 Mediterranean games, and the silver medal at the EuroBasket 2003.

 Coach career

 After his retirement, for the 2015–16 season, Grimau started his coach career as assistant coach of Catalana amateur club CB Sant Just.
 One year later, he signed with Liga EBA club JAC Sants for his first experience as head coach.

+On 26 June 2023, Grimau was appointed head coach of FC Barcelona, replacing Šarūnas Jasikevičius.

+On November 5, 2024, he signed with Dinamo București of the Liga Națională.